Greek police: Migrant shot dead while crossing from Turkey

 Police said 11 people embarked on an inflatable dinghy, and officers directed flashlights at the boat and started shouting “Police.
 Go back.”
 In response, said the police officer, a “barrage” of shots erupted from the Turkish side.
 The Greek police patrol couldn’t detect the source of the shots in the darkness and fell to the ground to protect themselves, shooting warning shots in the air, according to the statement which the officer corroborated.

-Police questioned the four survivors — three Pakistani males, one a minor (17 years old) and a woman from Eritrea.
-There were conflicting reports about the dead woman’s nationality, but they agree she was African.
+Police questioned the four survivors — three Pakistani males, one of them a minor (17 years old), and a woman from Eritrea.
 It wasn’t known what happened to the other six people who tried to cross, but authorities don’t believe they entered Greece.

-The coroner examining the woman’s body in the northeastern city of Alexandroupolis made a preliminary report that she died of a bullet wound to the back, with the shot coming from a very short distance and from a small-caliber weapon.
-The police officer said that Greek police don’t use such weapons.
+Coroner Pavlos Pavlidis, who performed the autopsy on the woman in the northeastern city of Alexandroupolis, told the AP that the victim was between the ages of 20 and 25 and that she was most likely from one of the Horn of Africa countries.

+She had a wound “in the upper right (back) area.
+She was shot from close distance and died almost instantly from post-hemorrhagic (blood loss) shock,” Pavlidis said.

 Demetris Nellas reported from Athens, Greece.